How to Convert Number to Text with Leading Zeros in Excel

 In the following dataset, if you type an apostrophe (‘) character before inputting the ZIP code and press Enter (that means you have to type ‘04330 in lieu of just 04330), you’ll see the ZIP code with leading zeros.

-Read More: How to Convert Number to Text in Excel with Apostrophe
+Read More: Convert Number to Text with Green Triangle in Excel

 The TEXT function helps to convert numbers into text in a working sheet.
 To understand the process, follow the steps carefully.